fallais/goru/docs/format.md

 # Template-Based Filename Generation

-This document explains how to use the template-based filename generation system in goname.
+This document explains how to use the template-based filename generation system in goru.

 ## Overview